hmans/rbfu/README.md

 ### How do I use rbfu with Pow?

-Add a `.rbfu-version` file to your project, as well as a `.powrc` file containing the following line:
+Add a `.ruby-version` file to your project, as well as a `.powrc` file containing the following line:

     source rbfu